-- Committing a DUI while your driver’s license is suspended or revoked, is a class 4 felony;
+- While your driver’s license suspended or revoked, a class 4 felony;

-- Committing your third or more DUI within 84 months (7 years), is a class 4 felony;
+- Your third or more within 84 months (7 years), is a class 4 felony;

-- Committing a DUI while you are legally obligated to have an ignition interlock devise installed in your vehicle, is a class 4 felony;
+- While legally obligated to have an ignition interlock devise installed in your vehicle, a class 4 felony;

-- Committing a DUI with a child age 15 or younger in the vehicle, is a class 6 felony.
+- With a child age 15 or younger in the vehicle, is a class 6 felony.

 A conviction for aggravated DUI will cause you to lose your voting rights and your right to possess a firearm.
 It may also impact your ability to get employment, public benefits, or even lease an apartment.
 A conviction for aggravated DUI also requires prison time – as opposed to county jail time.
 This means you will be housed at the Arizona Department of Corrections and will not be given work release.